inbarajaldrin/mcp-client-example/README.md

 **Commands:**
 - `/tools` or `/tools-list` - List currently enabled tools
 - `/tools-manager` or `/tools-select` - Interactive tool enable/disable selection
-- `/tools-enable-all` - Enable all tools from all servers
-- `/tools-disable-all` - Disable all tools from all servers
-- `/tools-enable-server <server-name>` - Enable all tools from a specific server
-- `/tools-disable-server <server-name>` - Disable all tools from a specific server

 **Features:**
-- **Persistent state**: Tool selections are saved to `~/.mcp-client/config.json` and persist across sessions
+- **Persistent state**: Tool selections are saved to `.mcp-client-data/preferences.json` and persist across sessions
 - **Works with all launch modes**: Tool states are applied whether using `--all`, `--servers`, or single server mode
 - **New tools default to enabled**: When a new server is added, all its tools are enabled by default
 - **Interactive selection**: Visual interface to toggle individual tools or entire servers